ÌìÃÀ´«Ã½

 • Inicio

-The is a full-time, one-year program (60 ECTS) that provides students with a deep understanding of the main tools in modern quantitative economics.
-It is designed for graduates in economics, mathematics, and engineering, as well as for graduates in social sciences who have an interest in rigorous analysis within an international environment.
+The is a full-time, one-year program (60 ECTS) that provides students with a deep understanding of the main tools of modern quantitative economics.
+It is designed for graduates in economics, mathematics, and engineering, as well as for graduates in other social sciences who are interested in rigorous analysis within an international environment.
 During the program, students take six mandatory courses in Microeconomics, Macroeconomics, and Econometrics.
-Additionally, students choose three elective courses in topics related to their professional interests and develop a Master’s thesis under the supervision of a faculty member.
+Additionally, students develop a master’s thesis under the supervision of a faculty member and choose three elective courses on topics related to their professional interests.

 _______